SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 ## Relationship between version control and CI/CD

-CICD relies on version control.
+CI/CD relies on version control.
 Workflows are usually triggered by events, such as merging to the main branch happening on the verson control repository.

 # Containers